tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

  1. Acquire the dependencies we need (Crypto, OpenSSL, etc)
  2. Pull in any tooling that we require (mu_tools, nasm)
- 3. Configure the enviroment for building with our tool chain
+ 3. Configure the environment for building with our tool chain
  4. Go through all the architectures we want to support and build them individually
  5. If all previous steps were successful, package it into a nuget package
  6. If given an API key, then publish to nuget